Tora! Tora! Tora!: Release

 The film had its world premiere on September 23, 1970, in New York, Tokyo, Honolulu and Los Angeles.

 Reception

 Box office

 At the time of its initial release, Tora!
 Tora!
 Tora! was thought to be a box office disappointment in North America, despite its domestic box office of $29,548,291 making it the ninth-highest-grossing film of 1970.
 It was a major hit in Japan, and over the years, home media releases provided a larger overall profit.
 The film had earned ¥194.22 million in Japanese distributor rentals by 1971, becoming the sixth-highest-grossing film of 1971 in Japan.

 According to Fox records, the film required $37.15 million in rentals to break even, and had done so by December 11, 1970.

 Critical response

+On Rotten Tomatoes, the film holds a 57% rating based on 30 reviews.
+The site's consensus states: "Tora!
+Tora!
+Tora! is scrupulously accurate and lays out of the tragedy of Pearl Harbor with intricate detail, but the film's clinical approach to the sound and fury signifies little feeling."
+On Metacritic it has a score of 46% based on reviews from 8 critics, indicating "mixed or average reviews".